k8huot14/web-dev-hw/assignment-2/readme.md

 # My Assignment 2 Repo
 ## Katie Huot

-Summarize the work you did this cycle.
-Problems or Issues?
-How did you solve them?

     I am getting back into the swing of things and finding my work flow again.
 Updating older files and making corrections on responses, taking new screenshots, making sure all steps have